Persik Kediri

-Persik Kediri started playing in the Indonesian League Premier Division (now Liga 1) in 2003.
-The team have the nickname White Tigers and has a proud motto of Djajati or Panjalu Jayati, which means Kediri Wins taken from Hantang Inscription stele.
-The story of the victory of Kediri Kingdom with its famous king at that time Jayabaya over Janggala, became a spark of enthusiasm and a hope for the team to always strive for victory in every match.
+Persik Kediri started playing in the Indonesian League Premier Division (now Super League) in 2003.
+The team have the nickname White Tigers and has a motto of Djajati or Panjalu Jayati, which means Kediri Wins taken from Hantang Inscription stele.
+The story of the victory of Kediri Kingdom with its famous king at that time Jayabaya over Janggala is a hope for the team to strive for victory in every match.
 Persik Kediri is identical to the majesty jersey in purple.

 History

 In terms of football Kediri has quite a long history.
-The beginning of the emergence of the sport football in Kediri started with the opening of Dutch factories that employed Dutch people, it was they who brought football far into the interior like Kediri.
-During the colonial period, economic conditions in Kediri were controlled by the Dutch, for the economic sector Kediri was indeed famous for its sugar production.
-With the establishment of many sugar factories in the Kediri area by the Dutch, it also had an influence in various aspects, one of which was sports.
-And one of the most developed sports in Kediri is football.
-After the construction of the PG.
-Meritjan sugar factory in 1918, Dutch employees also entered Kediri.
-At first the people of Kediri were just spectators when the sport of football was played by employees PG.
-Meritjan.
-These employees often do sparring and when their team members are lacking they often ask the audience to play along.
-This was the beginning of the people of Kediri getting to know the game of football.
+The beginning of the emergence of the sport football in Kediri started with the opening of Dutch factories employing Dutch people, who brought football to remote areas like Kediri.
+During the colonial era, the economy in Kediri was dominated by the Dutch, and Kediri was renowned for its sugar production.
+During the Cultuurstelsel era, the Kediri Residency began developing several export crops, including sugarcane.
+The favorable soil conditions for sugarcane cultivation contributed to the development of sugar factories in Kediri.
+The numerous sugar factories established by the Dutch in the Kediri area also influenced various aspects, including sports.
+One of the most developed sports was football.
+After the construction of the PG.Meritjan sugar factory by the Nederland Indische Landbouw Maatshaapl (NILM) in 1903, Dutch employees also arrived in Kediri.
+Initially, the Kediri community was merely spectators as the PG.Meritjan employees played football.
+These employees often held practice matches and when their team was short of members, they often asked the audience to join in.
+This was the beginning of the Kediri community's introduction to the game of football.